 - Till 2009, I used a tax preparation software provided by the University of Chicago; since 2010, I have filed taxes on my own.
-In all years, I have filed paper taxes.
+For all years from 2007 to 2019, I have filed paper taxes.
 For 2020, for the first time, I filed electronically using Free File Fillable Forms.

 - From 2012 onward, since I became a resident for tax purposes, my worldwide income became taxable.
 Hence, I had to report my India income as well.
 In 2012 and 2013, I did so using PFIC Form 8621; in 2014 I simply filed Schedule B.

 - Due to the significant changes in my tax filing situation in 2012, I requested a filing extention to October 15, which was granted.